 Information Sharing Guidance for Practitioners

 In order to ensure consistent practice; partner agencies across Aberdeen City Council, Aberdeenshire Council, Moray Council, Police Scotland and NHS Grampian have co-produced this information-sharing guidance.
 It is aimed at all practitioners and managers working with children, young people, and families, within the Public, Private and Third Sector (including Adult Services).

 This guidance is aligned with current information-sharing legislation, and aims to empower practitioners to share information confidently, and in a way which respects the rights of children and their families.
 This guidance reflects General Data Protection Regulations (GDPR) implemented on 25 May 2018, and will be updated to include any requirements from the Children and Young People (Information Sharing) (Scotland) Bill in due course.

 This interim guidance provides overarching best practice principles when you are considering information-sharing, and sits alongside other agency-specific guidance.

 - Children Missing From Education Procedure: This procedure provides information on what to do when a child is missing from school.

 - Children and Young People Missing from Residential Care and Community Settings - Joint Protocol: The aim of this joint protocol is to ensure the objectives and principles of the National Missing Persons Framework for Scotland are met by those working with children and young people in Aberdeen.
 It highlights good practice and provides information and agreement on how to ensure the safeguarding of those most at risk, as well as establishing closer joint working between Police Scotland and Aberdeen City Council.
 Moreover, it ensures a consistent approach in risk assessment, risk management planning and in the handling of missing persons enquiries.

-The Child Protection Committee is currently developing a strategy and multi-agency guidance in relation to neglect.
+The Child Protection Committee has developed multi-agency guidance in relation to neglect.